project-oak/hafnium-verification/minispec-iflow/README.md

   Then, then the removed entry gets added into a->mailbox->ready_list
      => In the ready_list, the ID of the target VM represented by the entry can be found by computing entry - a->wait_entries

+## How waiting/ready list could be abstracted in the top-level specification

+Use VM's IDs instead of wait_entry.
+Then, wating_list and ready_list are just the lists of VM's IDs.

+One tricky thing is that, in api_mailbox_waiter_get(), it checks if a VM is already in the ready list to avoid adding it again.
+Well, in reality, when using intrusive list, it is impossible to add an entry multiple times.
+So, avoidance of redundant addition might be just a side effect.

+In the top-level spec, we can achieve the same effect by checking the ready list.